rahullabs/Sigh/README.md

-# SighHRI
-Code for  - Sigh!!!
-There is more than just faces and verbal speech to recognize emotion in human-robot interaction (RO-MAN 2024)R0M
+# Code for  - Sigh!!!
+There is more than faces and verbal speech to recognize emotion in human-robot interaction (RO-MAN 2024)R0M